Skip Ribbon Commands

 On June 2, 2011, the prosecution consented to Leadon being released on bond.

-On October 4, 2011, Phillips pled guilty to reduced charge of robbery and was sentenced to two years in prison.
+On October 4, 2011, Phillips pled guilty to a reduced charge of robbery and was sentenced to two years in prison.

 Little was done on Leadon’s habeas case, however.
 In August 2016, attorney Mark Rubal was appointed to take over the handling of the writ.
 In 2022, Rubal filed amended writ applications.
 The writ cited the fingerprint and DNA evidence, and also noted that a comparison of Leadon’s handwriting with the doodled napkin showed that Leadon’s handwriting did “not appear to match” the handwriting on the napkin.